blogheader

 If you are looking for a committed relationship and he’s not, you will indeed find out right away and move on to the next one.

 I don’t believe you can get to know someone for several months.
-Don’t you want to really know this person before you commit and become exclusive with one another?
+Don’t you want to know this person before you commit and become exclusive with one another?

 It’s much better to predict the success or failure of a relationship if two people get to know one another well first.